-- ceased publishing all LIBOR settings that were based on panel bank submissions, other than the major USD LIBOR settings (i.e. Overnight, 1-, 3-, 6- and 12-Months USD LIBOR).
-It is compelled by its regulator to publish the major USD LIBOR settings based on panel bank submissions through June 2023; - started publishing certain LIBOR settings using a 'synthetic' methodology based on term rates and a fixed spread adjustment.
+- ceased publishing all LIBOR settings that were based on panel bank submissions; and - started publishing certain LIBOR settings using a 'synthetic' methodology based on term rates and a fixed spread adjustment, which are expected to cease during 2024.

 Other interest rates, including some rates prevalent internationally, could also be discontinued during this timeframe.